 When I am not providing breastfeeding care to families I can be found rocking a mom bun in the drop off line at school and buying everything at Target that I don’t need!
 I have been happily married to my husband for (almost) 10 years and am mom, or mommy to Ella, 7 and Boden, 1.5.

 Voted 2019 Top IBCLC of RI - Momunity.com

 Fastest Growing IBCLC Private Practice in South Coast MA!

 COVID-19 and Telehealth

-In light of the recent COVID-19 outbreak, we are currently suspending all in home visits.
-We are however, able to do consults over the phone and through HIPPA compliant video teleconference.
+In light of the recent COVID-19 outbreak, in addition to in home visits we are currently offering HIPPA compliant video teleconference.

 Thanks to the recent law that was passed, your insurance company should be paying for these services.
 To make sure, call your insurance company and double check!

 Don't let this outbreak ruin your plan to breastfeed!
 Help is still available!